-- Learning Programmes are modified considering the current health and safety situation and the MOH Authority rules. - The School will send home a comprehensive programme document detailing the requirements and expectations of each - programme option.
-Parents will be able to select their preference subject to them meeting the required criteria.
+- Learning Programmes are modified considering the current health and safety situation and the MOH authority rules. - The School will send home a comprehensive programme document detailing the requirements and expectations of each programme option.

 6.2.2.
 Distance Learning

 Responsibility of the school: